Homemade Cream Puffs are better than the bakery. You won’t believe how simple and easy these elegant little pastries are to make!

 - The oven temperature is too low or the oven was opened too many times during the cooking process.

-Make ahead of time.
-The short answer is yes!
-You can store the pastry dough or baked choux shell.
+- Make ahead of time.
+Store the pastry dough or baked choux shell.
 Store the baked choux shell (unfilled) at room temperature for 1-2 days.
 Filled puffs are best served right away, but can be made a couple hours ahead of time and refrigerated.

-- Shell only: Bake according to directions, hollow and cool.
-Flash freeze then carefully place in a freezer safe airtight firm container.
-Do not use a ziplock bag as other freezer items may accidentally smash the delicate shells.
-Freeze for 2-3 months.
+- Freeze the shell.
+Bake according to directions, hollow and cool.
+Flash freeze then carefully place in a freezer-safe airtight firm container for 2-3 months.

-- Filled Puff: Flash freeze and then place cream puffs in an airtight freezer safe container.
-Freeze for 2-3 months.
-Thaw and enjoy.
-Filled puffs that have been frozen will not have a crispy texture and cannot be reheated or the cream will melt out.
+- Filled puffs that have been frozen will not have a crispy texture and cannot be reheated or the cream will melt out.

 Cream Puff Recipe